josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/👒_weekend_workflows_and_grinding_ops.md

 less than 5 mins in, and we have our forst azure ad sign-in of the day to a university account.

 the one that "doesn't exist" half the time.

+or maybe it's the one that does exist and it's getting a haircut.

+the feeling that someone can just go in and essentially make your files look however suits them, is really "rug from under your feet" inducing.

+the "record" is what they makd it, unless someone is looking properly, and most of the onlookers can see precisely nothing.